notclickable-jordan/rainhold/docs/troubleshooting.md

 # Troubleshooting

-## Pocket ID

-To access the Pocket ID admin interface, visit `https://pocketid.example.com/login/setup`

 ## Tailscale

-If the Tailscale role fails, disable manual device approval in the Tailscale admin console.
+If the Tailscale Ansible role fails, disable manual device approval in the Tailscale admin console.